Photos by Bill Kinkaid

 Non-members are welcome to join field trips as a way to review the activities of the Society but are asked to limit their participation to a maximum of three events.

-For more information about Nature Vancouver field trips, contact the Field Trip Coordinator email@example.com.
+Click below for more information about Nature Vancouver field trips.

 Field Trip Schedule

 Nature Vancouver field trips are scheduled on most weekends and some week days.
 The complete schedule is available at EVENTS CALENDAR.